MatthewKelly12/Django_Rest_Tutorial/README.md

 	]

 ### Make Migrations And Migrate Models
-From the command line, in the root directory copy the following code to make migrations with the model.
+From the command line, in the root directory type the following code to make migrations with the model.

 	python manage.py makemigrations